PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 I could do it by having just a small cleft in the mountains as an influx for the lake at the EP, that the player could mot fit through, or that he would only fit through when diving and finding it broader below (but that wouldn't be believable - it should be smaller below); or he wouldn't be able to pass unless he would be able to grab a ledge and climb out of the water here, which at this height the player shouldn't yet be able to - but that I could keep in mind for later (as a potential way to infiltrate the exchange place).
 I also could set up wooden palisades there, a sort of dam, to prevent the water from flooding the exchange place and harming the ropeway construction.
 Or opt for a combination of these, so that before even reaching the potential ledge to climb on, he would have to dive through a hole in the dam, but that would require better diving skills.

 In the same way I also had to think about what would happen when the player would just swim towards the waterfalls instead.
-I decided that due to several rocks at the bottom it should be very hard to survive the wall, but not impossible.
+I decided that due to several rocks at the bottom it should be very hard to survive the fall, but not impossible.

 ---